 Disease-causing agents may render a product impure (change its quality or substance), or enable the spread of disease by their presence on interior building surfaces or the surfaces of personal property.
 When disease-causing viral or bacterial contamination occurs, potential claims involve the cost of replacement of property (for example, the milk), cost of decontamination (for example, interior building surfaces), and business interruption (time element) losses.
 Although building and personal property could arguably become contaminated (often temporarily) by such viruses and bacteria, the nature of the property itself would have a bearing on whether there is actual property damage.

-- 54. The COVID-19 pandemic caused direct physical loss of or damage to the Covered Property under the Policy. - 55.
-The COVID-19 pandemic renders the Covered Property unsafe, uninhabitable, or otherwise unfit for its intended use, which constitutes direct physical loss. - 56.
-Plaintiff's loss of use of the Covered Property also constitutes direct physical loss. - 57.
-Plaintiff's business income loss coverage within the Policy was triggered.
+54. The COVID-19 pandemic caused direct physical loss of or damage to the Covered otherwise unfit for its intended use, which constitutes direct physical loss.

+Property under the Policy.